arshadrayyan/Python-Flask/README.md

 Hello World is the basic application in flask to Print the Hello World on the Screen.

+To View Outcome

+Activate the Environment on Windows .\venv\Scripts\activate

+Install the Flask FrameWork
+pip install flask

+Execution Process
-To Run the Application navigate to the cd Hello World/App
+Navigate to the cd Hello World/App

-.\app.py to Execute the Python File.
+.\app.py on the Terminal.